Robert Giaimo

-Robert Nicholas Giaimo (October 15, 1919 – May 24, 2006) was a Democratic US Representative from Connecticut.
+Robert Nicholas Giaimo (October 15, 1919 – May 24, 2006) was a Democratic US representative from Connecticut.
 He co-sponsored the legislation creating the National Endowment for the Arts and the National Endowment for the Humanities.
 He helped create the Washington Metro and sponsored legislation eliminating the loyalty oath requirement for college students applying for a federal grant.

 Early life and career

 Born in New Haven, Connecticut, Giaimo was the son of an immigrant from Sicily who founded the city's Community Bank and Trust Company, which provided loans to many of his fellow immigrants.
 He attended North Haven public schools and graduated from Fordham University in 1941 and earned his law degree at the University of Connecticut in 1943.

 He served in the United States Army from 1943 until separated from the service as a first lieutenant in 1946 (he continued serving as a captain, Judge Advocate General Corps, United States Army Reserve).
 He was admitted to the bar in 1947 and commenced practicing law in New Haven, Connecticut.
-He became a member of North Haven Board of Education 1949-1955 and an assistant clerk to the Probate Court in New Haven between 1952-1954.
-He rose to chairman of the Connecticut Personnel Appeals Board for the period 1955-1958 and was third selectman, North Haven from 1955 to 1957.
+He became a member of North Haven Board of Education from 1949 to 1955 and an assistant clerk to the Probate Court in New Haven between 1952 and 1954.
+He rose to chairman of the Connecticut Personnel Appeals Board for the period 1955–1958 and was third selectman, North Haven, from 1955 to 1957.